saphoooo/rpi-ghost/README.md

 `$ sudo docker run -ti --name ghost -d -p 80:2368 de13/ghost`

+Then you can access your Ghost server through http://raspberry-pi_ip

 ## About this version ##

 This version use Node.js argon (4.5) and Ghost 0.8.0.